DNA on 10th — street art, wayfinding and font

 I do not want to believe that death is the gateway to another life.
 For me, it is a closed door.
 I do not say it is a step we must all take, but that it is a horrible and dirty adventure.

-▲ Nature Methods Points of Significance column: Machine learning: a primer.
+▲ Nature Methods Points of Significance column: Analyzing outliers: Robust methods to the rescue.